ionides/531w24/index.md

 * Please share knowledge about cluster computing between group members, and/or on piazza, to help everyone who wants to learn these skills.

-* Cluster-related questions can also be emailed to hpc-support@umich.edu.
+* Cluster-related questions can also be emailed to arc-support@umich.edu.

 ---------
--->

 ## Acknowledgements and License